 She went on to choreograph a lot of their work as well as Janet Jackson, which created a springboard for her career development.

-Initially, she was focusing on choreographing and dancing and gained a reputation as one of the most influential jazz-funk dance choreographers.
+Initially, she focused on choreographing and dancing and gained a reputation as one of the most influential jazz-funk dance choreographers.

 However, even after switching to singing, acting, or being a judge on various TV programs, Abdul has continued to have a successful career.